 I used sharp cheddar cheese in this recipe, but a mild or medium cheddar would also be delicious.

-Grease a small casserole dish, then pour the casserole in.
+Step 4: Grease a small casserole dish, then pour the broccoli casserole filling in.

-The easiest way to do this is add the crackers to a gallon sized ziploc bag, press out the air, and crush with your hands.
+The easiest way to do this is add the crackers to a gallon sized ziploc bag, press out the air, and crush the crackers with your hands.

-Bake your broccoli mushroom casserole at 350 degrees for around 30 minutes, or until the ritz crackers are browned and the filling is nice and bubbly.
+Step 7: Bake the broccoli casserole at 350 degrees for around 30 minutes, or until the ritz crackers are browned and the filling is nice and bubbly.

 Just look at that delicious cheesy ritz cracker crust!